Updated June 27, 2023

 Introduction to Inheritance Interview Questions and Answers

 Inheritance is a very popular and a common word for all the techies who belong from a development background.
-This is among the core features of object-oriented programming paradigm popularly known as OOPs.
+This is among the core features of the object-oriented programming paradigm popularly known as OOPs.
 Many programming languages, such as Java, C++, Lisp, Perl, Python, Scala, etc., support inheritance in some way or the other.

 Part 1 – Inheritance Interview Questions (Basic)